awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-smooth-encryption.md

 # Encryption fields<a name="endpoints-smooth-encryption"></a>

-Protect your content from unauthorized use through encryption\.
-Digital rights management \(DRM\) systems provide keys to AWS Elemental MediaPackage for content encryption, and licenses to supported players for decryption\.
+Protect your content from unauthorized use through content encryption and digital rights management \(DRM\)\.
+AWS Elemental MediaPackage uses the [AWS Secure Package and Encoder Key Exchange \(SPEKE\) API](https://aws.amazon.com/media/tech/speke-basics-secure-packager-encoder-key-exchange-api/) to facilitate content encryption and decryption by a DRM provider\.
+Using SPEKE, the DRM provider supplies encryption keys to AWS Elemental MediaPackage through the SPEKE API\.
+The DRM provider also supplies licenses to supported media players for decryption\.
+For more information about how SPEKE is used with services and features running in the cloud, see [AWS cloud\-based architecture](https://docs.aws.amazon.com/speke/latest/documentation/what-is-speke.html#services-architecture) in the *Secure Packager and Encoder Key Exchange API Specification guide*\.

 **Note**
 To encrypt content, you must have a DRM solution provider and be set up to use encryption\.
-For information, see [Content encryption in AWS Elemental MediaPackage](using-encryption.md)\.
+For information, see [Content encryption and DRM in AWS Elemental MediaPackage](using-encryption.md)\.

 1. To serve content without copyright protection, keep **No encryption** selected\.